-The District is subject to lawsuits and claims that have arisen and may arise in the normal course of operating the District, including as a result of the COVID-19 pandemic.
-In the opinion of the District, the aggregate amount of the uninsured liabilities of the District under existing lawsuits and claims will not materially affect the financial position or operations of the District.
-The District cannot predict what types of claims may arise in the future.
+The District is subject to lawsuits and claims that might or arise or have arisen in the regular course of administering the District.
+In the opinion of the District, the aggregate amount of the uninsured liabilities of the District under lawsuits and claims currently known to the District will not materially affect the financial position or operations of the District.